jbussemaker/ArchitectureOptimizationExperiments/arch_opt_exp/hc_strategies/strategies.md

 Hidden constraint strategies can be broken down as follows:
 1. Rejection
 2. Value replacement
-   1. *Global worst*: replace failed outputs by the worst values in the non-failed dataset
+   1. *Global worst*: replace failed outputs by the worst values in the valid dataset
-   2. *Local worst*: replace failed outputs by values of the closest non-failed points
+   2. *Local worst*: replace failed outputs by values of the closest valid points
-   3. *Neighborhood worst*: replace failed outputs by the worst values of the closest `n` non-failed points
+   3. *Neighborhood worst*: replace failed outputs by the worst values of the closest `n` valid points
-   4. *Neighborhood mean*: replace failed outputs by the mean of the values of the closest `n` non-failed points
+   4. *Neighborhood mean*: replace failed outputs by the mean of the values of the closest `n` valid points
-   5. *Predicted worst*: replace failed outputs by the (mean + var) of a GP trained on the non-failed dataset
+   5. *Predicted worst*: replace failed outputs by the (mean + var) of a GP trained on the valid dataset
 3. Prediction
-   1. Prediction model choice
+   1. Prediction model choice (see also: https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)
       1. Random forest classifier
       2. k-nearest neighbors classifier
       3. Gaussian process classifier
-      4. Linear support vector machine
+      4. Least squares support vector machine
       5. RBF support vector machine
       6. Linear RBF regressor
       7. Gaussian process regressor